An Efficient Interpolation Technique for Jump Proposals in Reversible-Jump Markov Chain Monte Carlo Calculations: Reversible Jump MCMC

 This jump proposal distribution $Q(\vtheta^{(j)} \to \vtheta^p)$ can depend on the parameters of the current state $\vtheta^{(j)}$, but not on the past history.
 It must also allow any state within the prior volume to be reachable (eventually) by the MCMC.
 Any jump proposal that satisfies these properties is suitable for an MCMC.

 The jump proposal is the most important choice in the MCMC, as it determines the sampling efficiency of the algorithm, i.e., the length of the chain before it converges to the posterior PDF.
-Creating an efficient jump proposal distribution requires an understanding of the structure of the parameter space which may not be available until the PDFs are found, creating a Catch-22; one possibility for resolving this infinite loop is described in Section \ref{sec:examples}.
+Creating an efficient jump proposal distribution requires an understanding of the structure of the parameter space which may not be available until the PDFs are found, creating a Catch-22; one possibility for resolving this infinite loop is described in Section \ref{sec:higherdim}.

 It should be noted that although an MCMC whose jump acceptance criterium obeys detailed balance (as the Metropolis-Hastings algorithm does) must eventually converge to the desired distribution, there is no way to guarantee convergence in a fixed number of steps or to test whether a chain has converged in a foolproof manner.
-For example, MCMC chains can get stuck on local maxima, producing an apparently well-converged sampling of the PDF in the vicinity of the maximum; or, if the chain visits a sequence of local maxima, moving rarely between maxima, the autocorrelation length of the chain may represent a substantial fraction of the total number of samples, resulting in an effective sample size that is too small to accurately represent the relative sizes of the modes in the PDF (however, see Section \ref{sec:examples} for one intriguing suggestion for remedying this issue).
+For example, MCMC chains can get stuck on local maxima, producing an apparently well-converged sampling of the PDF in the vicinity of the maximum; or, if the chain visits a sequence of local maxima, moving rarely between maxima, the autocorrelation length of the chain may represent a substantial fraction of the total number of samples, resulting in an effective sample size that is too small to accurately represent the relative sizes of the modes in the PDF.

 Finally, we note that, in practice, the randomly chosen initial starting point of the MCMC may be in a particularly unlikely location in the parameter space.
-Because jumps are frequently local, we will generally want to ignore the early points in a finite-size chain to avoid biases in the recovered posterior PDF due to the choice of the initial location.
-The points thus discarded are referred to as ``burn-in'' points.
+Because jumps are frequently local, we will generally want to ignore the early samples in a finite-size chain to avoid biases in the recovered posterior PDF due to the choice of the initial location.
+The samples thus discarded are referred to as ``burn-in'' samples.